Online businesses can offer a quick and cost effective way to get your idea off the ground. But there are a number of important legal considerations.

 Any online business needs to have a set of terms and conditions.
 It sets out how users may use the website or application, and what users can and cannot do on the website or application.

-For example, if a user posts offensive or defamatory content on a website, the owner of the site will want to have terms and conditions to fall back on which clearly state that the owner of the site does not permit or take responsibility for that offensive content, and that any liability (such as a defamation claim) should therefore sit with the user.
+For example, if a user posts offensive or defamatory content on a website, the owner of the site will want to have terms and conditions to fall back on which clearly state that the owner of the site does not permit or take responsibility for that offensive content, and that any liability (such as a defamation claim) should therefore sit with the user who posted the content.
 In addition, the owner of the site may want to have the ability to terminate the user's account - and this also will need to be explained in the terms and conditions.

 Most website owners also need to have terms that protect their intellectual property - such as images, videos, text, or other information that is published on their website.
 Again, this needs to be handled within the terms and conditions.